NATIONAL DRINKING STRAW DAY

 Today, manufacturers make a variety of reusable straws.
-From stainless steel and glass to bamboo and silicone, they not only save money and the environment but they are also fun to use.
+From stainless steel and glass to bamboo and silicone, they not only save money and the environment, but they are also fun to use.
 They come in a variety of creative shapes and colors.

-HOW TO OBSERVE
+HOW TO OBSERVE DRINKING STRAW DAY

 Use #DrinkingStrawDay to post on social media.

-The United States Patent Office granted Mavin G. Stone his Patent # US375962 A on January 3, 1888.
+The United States Patent Office granted Mavin G. Stone, his Patent # US375962 A on January 3, 1888.